Type Ibn supernovae from ultra-stripped supernova progenitors: Funding

 \section{Funding}

-This research is supported by the Australian Research Council (ARC) through the ARC's Discovery Projects funding scheme (project DP240101786).
+This research is supported by the Australian Research Council (ARC) through the ARC's Discovery Projects (DP) funding scheme (DP240101786).
 TJM is supported by the Grants-in-Aid for Scientific Research of the Japan Society for the Promotion of Science (JP24K00682, JP24H01824, JP21H04997, JP24H00002, JP24H00027, JP24K00668).
 M. Ushakova thanks the RSF for supporting the work on the development of radiation-hydrodynamics methods (grant no. 24-12-00141).
-AH has been supported by a Research Award by the Alexander von Humboldt Foundation.
+The work of ES was conducted under the state assignment of Lomonosov Moscow State University.
+AH has been supported by a Research Award by the Alexander von Humboldt Foundation and by ARC DP240103174.